Nether403/Webknot/docs/guides/USER_GUIDE.md

 ---

-## What is LovaBolt?
+## What is WebKnot?

-LovaBolt is your personal assistant for creating detailed website descriptions that AI tools can understand perfectly.
+WebKnot is your personal assistant for creating detailed website descriptions that AI tools can understand perfectly.
 Think of it as a translator between your vision and AI development tools.

-### Why Use LovaBolt?
+### Why Use WebKnot?

-**Without LovaBolt:**
+**Without WebKnot:**
 - "I want a modern website with blue colors" → AI might miss important details
 - Spending hours writing detailed prompts
 - Forgetting to mention crucial features
 - Getting inconsistent results

-**With LovaBolt:**
+**With WebKnot:**
 - Guided step-by-step through every detail
 - AI suggests compatible options
 - Automatic quality checking
 - Professional prompts in minutes
 - Consistent, high-quality results

-### Who is LovaBolt For?
+### Who is WebKnot For?

 - 🎨 **Designers** - Turn your vision into detailed specifications
 - 💼 **Business Owners** - Create professional websites without coding